senolali/MCMSTClustering/README.md

 The main contributions of our algorithm can be summed up as follows:
 • It clusters datasets with high-quality,

 • It can detect arbitrary-shaped clusters,

 • It can overcome outliers/noisy data,

-• It can handle clusters that have varying densities
+• It can handle clusters that have varying densities,

-• It is efficient on imbalanced datasets
+• It is efficient on imbalanced datasets.